China–Peru relations: Relations since 1971

 After the establishment of Juan Velasco Alvarado's Revolutionary Government, Peru established relations with the People's Republic of China on November 2, 1971, with the Republic of China severing its relations and closing its embassy in Lima as a result, and the PRC opening its embassy the following year.
 As such, Peru became the third Latin American country to recognize the Beijing-based government.
 Since the establishment of relations between Peru and the PRC, the South American country has adhered to the One China policy.

 In May 1978, the ROC established the "Far East Trade Center" in Lima to promote bilateral trade.
 On November 5, 1990, President Alberto Fujimori approved Supreme Executive Order No. RE014, agreeing to change the name of "Far East Trade Center" to "Taipei Economic and Cultural Office in Peru".
 On March 3, 1994, Peru established a "Taipei Trade Office" in Taiwan.

 Peru and the PRC signed a free trade agreement in April 2009.
 The agreement was officially ratified by both countries governments on December 6, 2009, and came into effect on March 1, 2010.
 As of 2025, Chinese investment in Peru is primarily in the resources sector and predominantly mining-related.

 President of Peru Dina Boluarte pays a state visit to China to meet with Chinese President and CCP General Secretary Xi Jinping from June 25, 2024, to June 29, 2024.

 During a November 2024 visit by Xi Jinping to Peru, Boluarte and Xi celebrated the opening of the Port of Chancay, which is part of the Belt and Road Initiative.
 Xi described the port as the beginning of a new maritime-land corridor between China and Latin America.
 The port was built by COSCO Shipping Ports.

 Subnational relations

-Peru is represented in the Special Administrative Regions of the People's Republic of China at a local level by the Consulate-General of Peru in Hong Kong, which is also accredited to Macau.
+Peru is represented at the Special Administrative Regions of the People's Republic of China at a local level by the Consulate-General of Peru in Hong Kong, which is also accredited to Macau.
 Macau is, nevertheless, also represented by an honorary consulate.
 Relations with the regions are carried out within the framework of relations with the People's Republic of China.